 Mr. Pierce is a Visiting Professor of Public Policy and Political Theology at the Duke University Divinity School.
-He is also a member of the Board of Directors of the National Math and Science Initiative.
+He is also a member of the National Math and Science Initiative board of directors.
 He has served on the Council of Legal Education of the American Bar Association and is a past Vice President of the North Carolina Bar Association.
-Mr. Pierce has served as an appointed member of the North Carolina State Banking Commission and the board of directors of M&F Bank and M&F Bancorp, where he served on the audit and corporate governance committees.
-He is a permanent member of the Fourth Circuit Judicial Conference.
+He is a permanent member of the Fourth Circuit Judicial Conference and has served as an appointed member of the North Carolina State Banking Commission.

-Mr. Pierce earned a Bachelor of Arts degree in English from Syracuse University, a Juris Doctor degree from Case Western Reserve University School of Law, and a Masters of Arts from the Divinity School at Duke University.
+Mr. Pierce earned a Bachelor of Arts degree in English from Syracuse University, where he also received an officer’s commission in the U.S. Air Force Reserves.
+He earned a Juris Doctor degree from the Case Western Reserve University School of Law in Cleveland, and a Master of Arts degree from the Duke University Divinity School.

-Dr. Kenita Williams joined the Southern Education Foundation in 2017 and serves as the Chief Operating Officer.
-In her role, Kenita is responsible for overseeing the day-to-day administrative and operational functions of the organization, as well as the implementation of the programmatic priorities.
-Additionally, Kenita represents SEF’s values and efforts to key external stakeholders, and serves as a thought partner to the president/CEO—helping to create the organizational systems, processes, and culture that set the team forth on clear pathways to ensure that SEF is as catalytic and impactful as possible.
+Dr. Kenita T. Williams joined the Southern Education Foundation in 2017 and serves as the Chief Operating Officer.
+Kenita is responsible for the day-to-day administrative and operational functions of the organization, as well as the implementation of SEF’s programmatic priorities.
+Additionally, Kenita represents SEF’s values and efforts to key external stakeholders and serves as a thought partner to the President and CEO—helping to create the organizational systems, processes, and culture that ensure that SEF is as catalytic and impactful as possible.

 Kenita brings a wide range of knowledge and critical experience to SEF, having held positions in the public, private, and nonprofit sectors.
-Over the course of her career, Kenita served as the Partnerships Manager for Atlanta Public Schools and as Senior Program Manager for Public Policy at the Southeastern Council of Foundations (SECF).
-She spent several years as a consultant for JFM Consulting Group, and worked on Capitol Hill as a legislative correspondent for then-Senator Barack Obama.
-Kenita is also a Teach for America (TFA) alumna and spent three years teaching third grade in Atlanta.
+She has served as the Partnerships Manager for Atlanta Public Schools and as Senior Program Manager for Public Policy at the Southeastern Council of Foundations.
+She spent several years as a consultant for JFM Consulting Group and worked on Capitol Hill as a Legislative Correspondent for then-U.S. Senator Barack Obama.
+Kenita is also a Teach for America alumna and spent three years teaching third grade in Atlanta.

-Leighton O’Sullivan, CPA joined the Southern Education Foundation as Chief Financial Officer in April of 2020.
-He brings more than 25 years of experience in accounting operations in non-profit and for-profit companies.
-His leadership style is one that promotes a culture of accountability, commitment to high quality work, customer service and increased internal controls.
+Leighton O’Sullivan, CPA joined the Southern Education Foundation as Chief Financial Officer in April 2020.
+He has more than 25 years of experience in accounting operations in non-profit organizations and for-profit companies.
+His leadership style promotes a culture of accountability and a commitment to high-quality work, customer service and increased internal controls.

-Leighton’s last position was the Chief Financial Officer at IFS Group, a securities firm, prior to that, he held positions at Clark Atlanta University as the Associate Vice President and Controller, the Controller and the Director of profit clients.
-His career experience includes oversight and responsibility for the direct management of accounting operations, financial reporting, financial audits, including A-133, entity compliance, treasury, acquisitions, project management, risk management, business valuations, Sarbanes Oxley, and system implementations.
+Leighton previously served as the Chief Financial Officer at IFS Group, a securities firm.
+Prior to that, he held positions at Clark Atlanta University as the Associate Vice President and Controller, the Controller and the Director of Profit Clients.
+His experience includes oversight and responsibility for the direct management of accounting operations, financial reporting, financial audits including A-133, entity compliance, treasury, acquisitions, project management, risk management, business valuations, Sarbanes Oxley, and system implementations.

-Leighton received his B.B.A. degree, cum laude, in Accounting from Baruch College in New York, moved to Atlanta over 20 years ago and maintains an active Georgia-issued CPA license
+Leighton received his Bachelor of Business Administration degree, cum laude, in Accounting from Baruch College in New York.
+He moved to Atlanta more than 20 years ago and maintains an active Georgia-issued CPA license.

-Fred Jones currently serves as the Senior Director of Public Policy and Advocacy for the Southern Education Foundation (SEF).
+Fred A. Jones Jr. serves as the Senior Director of Public Policy and Advocacy for the Southern Education Foundation.
 His core responsibilities include creating and advancing equitable public policy solutions aligned to the mission and values of SEF at the federal, state, and local levels.

-Fred began his career at the U.S. House of Representatives working for the Education and Labor Committee, where he played a supporting role to help reauthorize the Higher Education Act, the National and Community Service Act, and the Affordable Care Act.
-He also served as the Director of Government Affairs for the United Negro College Fund, advocating for more equitable student aid and appropriations policies.
-Most recently, Fred worked as the Director of Policy for the Aurora Institute, providing technical assistance and policy implementation strategies for federal and state policymakers interested in adopting student-centered learning policies.
-Fred has a range of policy and advocacy experiences from early childhood development through postsecondary education.
+Fred began his career working for the U.S. House of Representatives’ Education and Labor Committee, playing a supporting role in reauthorizing the Higher Education Act and the National and Community Service Act, and in passing the Affordable Care Act.
+He served as the Director of Government Affairs for the United Negro College Fund, advocating for more equitable student aid and appropriations policies.
+Most recently, Fred served as the Director of Policy for the Aurora Institute, providing technical assistance and policy-implementation strategies for federal and state policymakers interested in adopting student-centered learning policies.
+He has a range of policy and advocacy experience, from early childhood development through postsecondary education.

 He previously served as a Managing Researcher and Task 5 (Training, Coaching, and Technical Support) Lead for the Pacific Regional Educational Laboratory at McREL International in Honolulu.
-In this role, he designed and facilitated ongoing technical support projects to meet the needs of educational leaders and key stakeholders in Pacific jurisdictions including the state of Hawaiʻi, the U.S. territories of American Samoa, Guam, and the Northern Mariana Islands, and the independent nations of the Federated States of Micronesia, the Marshall Islands, and Palau.
-His work emphasized the implementation of culturally responsive policies that support local student success through alignment between college, K-12, and workforce systems.
+In this role, he designed and facilitated ongoing technical support projects to meet the needs of educational leaders and key stakeholders in Pacific jurisdictions, including Hawaiʻi, the U.S. territories of American Samoa, Guam, and the Northern Mariana Islands, and the independent nations of the Federated States of Micronesia, the Marshall Islands, and Palau.
+His work emphasized the implementation of culturally responsive policies that support local student success through alignment among college, K-12, and workforce systems.

 Max has also worked as a professional developer and curriculum writer.
 His research interests lie in the creation of K-12 educational policy that reflects and supports social justice initiatives, and in how the contexts in which teachers and students operate shape their own conceptions of equity and social justice.
 A former high school math teacher, Max also taught teacher education and mathematics courses at the University of Michigan.

-Max earned BS degrees in Mathematics and Secondary Education from Vanderbilt University and a PhD in Educational Administration and Policy from the University of Michigan.
+Max earned Bachelor of Science degrees in Mathematics and Secondary Education from Vanderbilt University and a Ph.D. in Educational Administration and Policy from the University of Michigan.

 Sarah is a founding member of the Center for Reform of School Systems, where she partnered in the development of the Broad Institute for School Boards and led the development of the Texas Institute of School Boards.
-Sarah also served as an elected board member of the Bozeman Public Schools Board of Trustees.
+She also served as an elected member of the Bozeman Public Schools Board of Trustees in Montana.

-Sarah holds a Master’s in Public Affairs and an MBA from the University of Texas at Austin and a B.A. in Political Science from Tufts University.
+Sarah holds a master’s degree in Public Affairs, an MBA from the University of Texas at Austin and a Bachelor of Arts degree in Political Science from Tufts University.

 As Senior Accounting Manager for the Southern Education Foundation, Gail Holloway assists the Chief Financial Officer with day-to-day finance work for SEF.